-Oil steadies after global demand worries spark fall
+Oil advances as markets eye MidEast worries, but weak demand outlook caps gains

-Sentiment in the oil market has darkened as investors worry that slowing global economic growth will weaken demand for oil.
+The overall sentiment in the oil market has darkened as investors worry that slowing global economic growth will weaken demand for oil.

 A series of purchasing manager index readings in the United States and Europe were weaker than expected, confirming concerns about slower economic growth amid a trade war between the United States and China.